 Elevation Change: 700 Feet

-After watching the sunrise illuminate the morning mist dancing over the walls of Enchanted Valley, pack up your gear and head back into the forest.
+Early this morning, pack up your gear and head back into the forest.
 Your hike today is a mirror image of the day before as you head back towards O’Neil Creek.
 You can hike the whole distance to the trailhead today if you’d like, but 13 is quite a long haul.

 Hiking Distance: 6.7 miles